Who must have passed the test?

 If you have not already taken such a test, you must take it now.

-On the website of Skills Norway, you will find information about the social studies test (external website) and information about the citizenship test (external website)
+On the website of Skills Norway (Kompetanse Norge), you will find information about the social studies test (external website) and information about the citizenship test (external website)

-Is it possible to be exempted from taking such a test?
+Is it possible to be granted an exemption from such a test?

-You can ask for an exemption from the requirement to have passed the test if you are in one of these situations:
+You may request an exemption from the test requirement if you are in one of these situations:

 1. Education, competence and working life